torvalds/linux/Documentation/filesystems/vfs.rst

 	method is used by the splice(2) system call

 ``setlease``
-	called by the VFS to set or release a file lock lease.  setlease implementations should call generic_setlease to record or remove the lease in the inode after setting it.
+	called by the VFS to set or release a file lock lease.
+Local filesystems that wish to use the kernel-internal lease implementation should set this to generic_setlease().
+Other setlease implementations should call generic_setlease() to record or remove the lease in the inode after setting it.
+When set to NULL, attempts to set or remove a lease will return -EINVAL.

 ``fallocate``
 	called by the VFS to preallocate blocks or punch a hole.